miriamwanjo/Udacity-Azure-CI-CD-Pipeline/README.md

 ### Setting up the Azure Cloud Shell
   1. Create a Github Repo and initialize it with a READMe file and add a gitignore for python and ensure it is integrated with Azure Pipelines.
   2. Go to the Azure portal and open a terminal.
-  3. Create and acticate a python virtual environment by running:
+  3. Create and activate a python virtual environment by running:
       `python3 -m venv~/.<yourreponame>`
        then
       `source ~/.<yourreponame>/bin/activate`